Ida Bay Railway: Ida Bay Railway

-Heritage Railway
+Heritage railway

 In June 1975, freight operations ceased.
 Following strong community action in support of keeping the railway operating it was purchased by the Tasmanian Government in 1977 and leased to private operators as a tourist attraction.
 Various lease holders ran the railway for years struggling to make a profit.
-After a two year closure, the line re-opened in December 2005.
+After a two-year closure, the line re-opened in December 2005.

 In September 2018 a train derailment highlighted the poor state of repair of the track, and the Ida Bay train has not run since.
-The lease held by the operator was terminated with Tasmania Parks & Wildlife Service appointed caretaker owner.
+The lease held by the operator was terminated with Tasmania Parks and Wildlife Service appointed caretaker owner.

 Little has been done to prevent further deterioration of the line, rolling stock and buildings and urgent maintenance and restoration of this heritage listed railway is needed.
 The Ida Bay Railway Preservation Society Inc was formed and in December 2020 reached an agreement with the government to restore the line.